 Equality and Diversity

-There is however no room in our club for discrimination.
-If you feel in anyway discriminated against, please know that you can contact the welfare officer(s) in confidence and have your concerns taken seriously.
+We are committed to improving our own track record, but acknowledge that there is always more to be done.
+There is no room in our club for discrimination but, if you do feel discriminated against, in any way, contact our Welfare Officer(s) in confidence via the ‘Roles’ contact given earlier.
+They will take your concerns taken seriously.
 Read the UKA Diversity and Inclusion Action Plan.

 Is your coach or run leader qualified?